liaoxiong3x/DeepCreamPy/README.md

 *If you aren't using the pencil tool, BE SURE TO TURN OFF ANTI-ALIASING on the tool you are using.*

 I personally use the wand selection tool with anti-aliasing turned off to select the censored regions.
-I then expand the selections slightly, pick the color (0,255,0), and use the paint bucket tool on the selection regions.
+I then expand the selections slightly, pick the color (0,255,0), and use the paint bucket tool on the selected regions.

 To expand selections in Photoshop, do Selection > Modify > Expand or Contract.
 To expand selections in GIMP, do Select > Grow.